 (c) 2 shall be persons appointed by the Senate, to hold office during its pleasure.

-(4)(a) The member appointed pursuant to subsection (3)(a) shall be the chairman of the Trust and another member shall be appointed vice chairman thereof by the members from time to time.
+(4A) The member appointed pursuant to subsection (3)(a) shall be the chairman of the Trust and another member shall be appointed vice chairman thereof by the members from time to time.

-(b) The vice chairman shall hold the office of vice chairman, subject to subsection (3), for a period of 2 years.
+(4B) The vice chairman shall hold the office of vice chairman, subject to subsection (3), for a period of 2 years.